|

 Despite Alan Greenspan's feigned surprise regarding the bubble spawned by

-of the day issued repeated warnings about it.
+analysts of the day issued repeated warnings about it.
+(See my

-(See my Soapbox on the Future of the Economy.)
+Soapbox article on the Future of the Economy.)

 Due to the earth's rotation on its axis, centrifugal force causes the planet

-not a spherical, 'round' one.
-The equator is 42 miles longer than a
+'round' one.
+The equator is 42 miles longer than a circumference encompassing

-- Q: When Monte Hall offers to let you swap doors, there is
+When Monte Hall offered to let a contestant swap doors, there

-There being three doors, the original chance of guessing correctly is 1 in
+There being three doors, the original chance of guessing correctly was

-3. On Let's Make A Deal, the moderator never
+1 in 3.
+On Let's Make A Deal, the moderator

-opens the door to the big prize; therefore, one of the contestant's losing
+never opened the door to the big prize; therefore, one of the

-options has been eliminated, and one of the remaining choices is a
+contestant's losing options had been eliminated, and one of the remaining

-guaranteed winner.
-As no subsequent event could possibly
+choices was a guaranteed winner.
+As no subsequent event could

-affect the original odds, the original choice retains a
+possibly affect the original odds, the original choice retained a 1-in-3

-so swapping will win twice as often.
-This is the so-called
+probability of success, so swapping would win twice as often.
+This is the

-Monte Hall Paradox, which itself is a misnomer.
-Since the pertinent
+so-called Monte Hall Paradox, which itself is a misnomer.

-- Q: Your car gets better mileage at 20 mph than at
+Your car gets better mileage at 20 mph than at 40 mph.

 Nope.
 The actual speed for best mileage varies from one vehicle to the